-(Mark One) x Quarterly Report Pursuant to Section 13 or 15(d) of Securities Exchange Act of 1934 For the quarterly period ended May 31, 2014 Transition report under Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to .

-Commission file number 333-196503

-(Exact Name of Registrant as Specified in its Charter)

-Delaware 46-4600326

-(State or Other Jurisdiction of Incorporation (I.R.S.
-Employer Identification No.)

-or Organization)

-4174 Old Stockyard Road, Suite F

-Marshall, VA 20115

-(Address of principal executive offices) (Zip code)

-(Registrant's Telephone Number, Including Area Code)

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check One):

-Large accelerated filer \Box Non-accelerated filer \Box (Do not check if a smaller reporting company) Accelerated filer \Box Smaller reporting company \boxtimes

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes

-As of July 15, 2014, there were 9,000,000 shares of common stock, par value \$0.0001 per share, outstanding.
+(Mark On ▼ ne) Quarterly Report Pursuant to Section 13 or 15(d) of Se curities Exchange Act of 1934 For the quarterly period ended August 31 , 2014 Transition report under Section 13 or 15(d) of the Secu urities Exchange Act of 1934 For the transition period from to Commission 333-19 PROPERTY MANAGEMENT O (Exact Name of Registrant Delaware 46-4600326 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 4174 Old Stockyard Road, Suite F Marshall, VA 20115 (Address of principal executive offices) (Zip code) (540) 36 (Registrant's Telephone Nur nber, Including Area Code) during the ts required to be filed by Section 13 or 15(d) of the Exchange Act ant was required to file such reports), and (2) has been subject to Interactive by check mark whether the registrant has submitted electron to Data File required to be submitted and posted pursuant to 2 12 months (or for such shorter period that the registrant w Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the reporting filer, an accelerated filer, a non-accelerated filer, or a smaller accelerated filer" and "smaller reporting company" in Rule 12b-2 Non-ac ccelerated filer celerated filer t check if a smaller reporting company) Accelerated filer □ Smaller reporting company ⊠ Indicate b Yes □ 1 by check mark whether the registrant is a shell company (as No \boxtimes defined in Rule 12b-2 of the Exchange Act).
+As of Oct tober 10, 2014,, there were 10,007,000 shares of common s tock, par value \$0.0001 per share, outstanding.